Blockstream/green_cli/README.md

 $ green-cli --network testnet getbalance
 ```

-For now use on mainnet is disabled
+For now wallet creation is disabled on use on mainnet/liquid mainnet